 Off-White Paper: On the Brno Biennial and Education, Brno: Moravian Gallery, 2014.
 Published in conjunction with the 26th International Biennial of Graphic Design Brno 2014.
-Offset printing, saddle-stitching with cover, page size 296 x 216 mm, 72 pp. Research contribution by Jeon Hyeon-woo.
+Offset lithography, saddle stitching with cover, page size 296 x 216 mm, 72 pp. Research contribution by Jeon Hyeon-woo.
 Biennale curated by Radim Peško, Adam Macháček, and Tomáš Celizna.

 The curators of the Biennial originally asked us to make an accompanying reader for the exhibition, which this time was focused on education and schools.
 In response, we proposed a quantitative analysis of the history of the Biennial itself, presented in a series of statistical charts following the tradition of the Isotype (International System of Typographic Picture Education).